JinnZ2/Component-failure-repurposing-database/INDEX.md

-# Component Failure Repurposing Database — File Index
+# Component Failure Repurposing Database — File Index (Current State)

 This index provides **direct raw links** to every major file in the repository, for fast access and AI parsing.